The job of a biller working in behavioral health or addiction treatment is one of the most complex in all of healthcare.

 This is also the biggest challenge billers face.

-The quality of the finance tools available often dictates a biller’s success in overcoming this challenge (or achieving this goal).
+The quality of a biller’s finance tools often dictates a their success in overcoming this challenge (or achieving this goal).

 A billing staff has to have a handle on many factors in the healthcare billing environment, such as:

 - State insurance requirements (which can differ greatly from state to state)